 Listing 6 revisits the two-way parallel array sum example discussed earlier, but using future tasks instead of regular async's.
 There are two variables of type future<int> in this example, sum1 and sum2 Each future task can potentially execute in parallel with it parent, just like regular async's.
-However, unlike regular async's, there is no finish construct needed for this example since the parent task T1, performs sum1.get() to wait for future task T3.
+However, unlike regular async's, there is no finish construct needed for this example since the parent task T1, performs sum1.get() to wait for future task T2 and sum2.get() to wait for future task T3.